what is autism

 Now that is what I call an explanation xx

-For those not in the “know”, Asperger’s Syndrome is what some people refer to as “high functioning” Autism and in some cases “high functioning Autism” is referred to as “like Asperger’s Syndrome but with childhood speech delays”.
+For those not in the “know”, Asperger’s Syndrome is what some people refer to as “High Functioning” Autism and in some cases “High Functioning Autism” is referred to as “like Asperger’s Syndrome but with childhood speech delays”.
 I am fully aware and read many comments about “low” and “high” functioning and parents, carers and even those with Autism who have a dislike for this kind of grouping.
-I personally don’t really like these labels because it can feel as though it is dismissive of the issues that people struggle to cope with .
+I, personally, don’t really like these labels because it can feel as though it is dismissive of the issues that people struggle to cope with .
 It is also just another “label” for people to get far too consumed with rather than actually dealing with real issues, in my opinion.

 What does autism look like?

 Well, I can tell you that while Rain Man was a good film, for me, it is not what Autism looks like.
 I think that the media has a lot to answer for with regards to the many preconceived ideas and misconceptions that the general population believe in and ‘expects’ Autism to look like.
-Perhaps they expect someone who is a bit dishevelled with no eye contact, rocking in a corner, unable to speak, but really good with number and dates?
+Perhaps they expect someone who is a bit dishevelled with no eye contact, rocking in a corner, unable to speak, but really good with numbers and dates?
 Is that what people expect?
 Who knows?
-These kinds of stereotypes often have a very detrimental effect those with Autism and their loved ones.
-I know from my own experiences that I don’t ‘look autistic’ to others or at least that is what others tell me, to my face.
-In fact from what it seems, I think when people see me they see a very confident, nice, bubbly, chatty person who loves her kids and her family.
-To me though, ASD is part of my beautiful little boy, with his big blue eye and smiling fac.
-It is in every one of his achievement, every sweet comment and every contagious giggle.
-Autism is also a part of my gorgeous older son, who expresses himself with such amazing feeling when he reads and articulates himself so eloquently that even adults are amazed.
+These kinds of stereotypes often have a very detrimental effect to those with Autism and their loved ones.
+I know, from my own experiences, that I don’t ‘look autistic’ to others or at least that is what others tell me, to my face.
+In fact, from what it seems, I think when people see me they see a very confident, nice, bubbly, chatty person who loves her kids and her family.
+To me though, ASD is part of my beautiful little boy, with his big blue eye and smiling face, The Bear.
+It is in every one of his achievements, every sweet comment and every contagious giggle.
+Autism is also a part of my gorgeous older son, The Enforcer, who expresses himself with such amazing feeling when he reads and articulates himself so eloquently, that even adults are amazed.
 Autism can be: seeing beauty in the small things, the interest in the details and can be the views that open up new worlds to others.
-Autism could be the child you see in the shops that you choose to stare and shake your head disapprovingly at, as his mother trys her best to overt the 5th meltdown of the day, just to get a few bits of food.
+Autism could be the child you see in the shops that you choose to stare and shake your head disapprovingly at, as his mother tries her best to overt the 5th meltdown of the day, just to get a few bits of food.
 Autism could be that guy you know from the office who is really good at world of war craft and always talks to you about the one subject you ever had in common, over and over every conversation.
 Autism could be that woman who puts on her “social mask” every day just to get by without a fuss, but who seems to not have as many friends as you thought.
 Is it difficult to live with?
 Absolutely.
 Does it sometimes break your heart and steal your last bits of inner strength?
 Over and over again, yes!
 Does it mean there is no future to look forward to and only struggles ahead?
 Most certainly not!
 Yes, Autism affects the family as a whole not just the individual but with those hard times comes the most amazing and truly wonderful moments that few could really appreciate so whole-heartily.
-Autism is not just specific idea or vision or even one version, it is as diverse as the universe and just as complex.
+Autism is not just a specific idea or vision or even one version, it is as diverse as the universe and just as complex.